-\begin{lem} Let $K$ be a transitive affine groupoid over $X/S$.
+\begin{lem} Let $K$ be a transitive affine groupoid over $X$.
 Then restriction to the diagonal induces an equivalence from the category of transitive affine groupoids over $K$ to the category of those $K$\nd morphisms from $K^\mathrm{diag}$ to an affine $K$\nd group which are compatible with conjugation. \end{lem}

 \begin{proof} When $X$ has a section over $S$, it is enough to apply Lemmas~\ref{l:prereppull} and \ref{l:relgrpdequiv} with $X' = S$.
-The full faithfulness then follows in general by reducing by faithfully flat descent to the case where $X$ has a section after base change along an appropriate $S' \to S$.
-It follows from the full faithfulness that if a morphism from $K^\mathrm{diag}$ of affine $K$\nd groups extends to a morphism from $K$ of transitive affine groupoids over $X$, it does so uniquely up to unique isomorphism.
-The essential surjectivity thus also follows by reducing to the case where $X$ has a section over $S$. \end{proof}
+The full faithfulness follows in general by reducing after base change and descent to the case where $X$ has a section.
+By the full faithfulness, if a morphism from $K^\mathrm{diag}$ of affine $K$\nd groups extends to a morphism from $K$ of transitive affine groupoids over $X$, it does so uniquely up to unique isomorphism.
+The essential surjectivity thus also follows by reducing to the case where $X$ has a section. \end{proof}

-\begin{lem} Let $(G,P)$ be an affine principal bundle over $X/S$.
-Then $\underline{\Iso}_{-}(-)$ induces an equivalence from the category of affine principal bundles over $X/S$ equipped with a morphism from $(G,P)$ to the category of transitive affine groupoids over $\underline{\Iso}_G(P)$. \end{lem}

-\begin{proof} Pulling back along $P \to X$ and using Lemmas~\ref{l:push} and \ref{l:relgrpdequiv}, we reduce to the case where $P$ is trivial.
-Pulling $(G,G)$ back along $X \to S$, we then reduce to the case where further $X = S$, which is clear. \end{proof}